What Are the Health Benefits of Mushrooms?

 Bright, brilliant white lion’s mane mushrooms get their name from their stringy, hair-like appearance.
 Touted for their neurological benefits, lion’s manes are thought to improve the mild impairment of cognitive function, including memory and thinking skills in older adults, and may help reduce mild symptoms of depression and anxiety.
 Lion’s mane also seems to protect the mucous membrane layer of the stomach, which can improve symptoms related to long-term inflammation of the stomach lining, like gastritis or stomach ulcers.
 Usually taken as a powder or capsule, lion’s mane is great as a caffeine substitute, as it can get your brain firing and improve your productivity—without the jitters.

 Chaga mushrooms grow on birch trees and thrive in cold climates, like northern Canada, Siberia and northern Japan.
 Chaga look much different than other fungi because of their dark charcoal colour and coal-like shape.
 These fungi are high in antioxidants and have antimicrobial properties.
-Laboratory and animal studies show that compounds in chaga can kill cancer cells and stimulate the immune system.
 We’re just catching on to the chaga mushroom’s healing properties, but it’s been used as part of traditional medicine in Canadian Indigenous communities for generations.
 The mushrooms are typically ground into a powder and consumed as a tea or tincture.
 Have the drink as a daily tonic to protect against free radical damage and fend off infections.
 Because chaga is anti-inflammatory, it can also have positive skin effects and has popped up in skin-care products to soothe irritation and combat signs of aging.

 Cordyceps are a unique type of parasitic fungus that grows out of the larvae of insects.
 The mushroom attacks the host and sprouts long, finger-like stems on the outside.
 Despite their aggressive tendencies, cordyceps are friend, not foe.
 Cordyceps have been a fixture in Chinese and Tibetan medicine for centuries and are sometimes referred to as “Himalayan Gold” for their reported performance-enhancing properties, like improving muscle endurance and sexual function.
 This effect occurs because cordyceps increase smooth muscle relaxation, which boosts blood flow to muscles and organs.
 Cordyceps are ideal for when you want to feel energized.
 Try them in a morning smoothie or drink to power through a workout or to conquer whatever else is on your to-do list for the day.